 Our Guild at Kelso Country Churches normally meets once a month from October to March, and we have an interesting and stimulating programme of speakers.
-We are not meeting together just now but hope to get back to meeting together again sometime in the new year.
-The meetings take place in Stichill Church Hall, on the second Wednesday of the month at 2:30pm when they are on.
-We will update this page when we begin again.
+The meetings take place in Stichill Church Hall, on the second Wednesday of the month at 2:30pm.

 Guild announces six new project partners for 2021-24

 Following a successful three-year fundraising cycle where members raised more than £540,000, the Church of Scotland’s Guild has now announced its six new project partners for 2021-24.